TomPace101/nanopore_diffusion/notes.md

 That would require a change in how the fenics tasks are started.

-_TODO_ look into opencascade and gmsh for mesh generation

 _TODO_ use mpirun for fenics calculations?
 (not for pre-and post-processing)